uralys/taverne/readme.md

 ## 🛠 setup

-Here is the path to follow to setup Hookstores on your app:
+Here is the path to follow to setup Taverne on your app:

 - 1: write `reactions`: the way your store must react to actions.
-- 2: give your stores to `<Hookstores>`
+- 2: give your stores to `<Taverne>`
 - 3: read stores data in your containers
 - 4: dispatch actions to trigger `reactions`.

 <details>
 <summary>🔍 Illustration</summary>

-In the following, let's illustrate how to use `Hookstores` with:
+In the following, let's illustrate how to use `Taverne` with:

 - a store of `Items` and its fetch function
 - a `container` plugged to this store,